Toldry/RedditAutoCrosspostBot/README.md

 `/r/othersubreddit`

 It then saves the link to that comment for later processing.
-After some period of time (e.g. 3 hours), the bot checks the same comment,
+After some period of time (e.g. 3 hours, 2 months), the bot checks the same comment,
 and if it has accrued enough upvotes, the bot will crosspost the submission that the comment replied to, to the other subreddit.

 # Known problem: Reposts